JL710/iced-guide/src/layout/3_columns_rows.md

 ## Spacing

-Since you can not set a margin in iced and often want to have a spacing between elements.
+Because you cannot set margins in Iced and often want to add space between elements.

-Columns and rows have the [`spacing`](https://docs.rs/iced/latest/iced/widget/struct.Column.html#method.spacing) method to set the spacing.
+Columns and rows provide a [`spacing`](https://docs.rs/iced/latest/iced/widget/struct.Column.html#method.spacing) method to control the gap/spacing.

-Here is an example of how to use spacing on a column:
+Below is an example of how to use spacing on a column:
 ```rust
 let some_column = iced::widget::column![
     iced::widget::text("Hello World!"),